 In Virginia, a DUI conviction can have several long-lasting consequences.

-These can include both DUI demerit points as well as a mark on your permanent criminal record.
+These can include both DMV demerit points as well as a mark on your permanent criminal record.

 In this article, we’ll talk about how long a DUI offense stays on both your driving and criminal records.